Skip to main content

 To test the strength of each dryer, we placed ping pong balls over the barrel and turned each to their highest air setting.

-I’m Jessica Kasparian, the beauty editor at Reviewed, and I test everything from makeup to skincare to hair care.
+I’m Jessica Kasparian, the former beauty editor at Reviewed, and I've tested everything from makeup to skincare to hair care.
 I have medium-textured, wavy-curly hair and, at the time of testing, my hair was damaged on the ends (thanks, bleach) and measured about 10 inches past my shoulders.

 When I use a hair dryer, I’m hoping to get it completely dry and somewhat straight, in preparation for going over it with a hair straightener.
 If I want to wear my hair naturally curly, I don’t use any hot tools to style it.